 I’ve always admired knitters and crocheters, but never really took the time to learn.
 Actually, that’s not true, there was this one time when I was pregnant with my oldest, and bored out of my mind when I went on maternity leave.
 I obsessively crocheted a baby blanket for him using the only stitch I knew how to do.
 This was before the days of blogging, so I had to figure out how to do it on my own.
 Anyway, when I saw this super soft loop yarn at the craft store, I was intrigued, and decided to learn how to make a loop yarn blanket.
 The best part about it?
 No knitting needles or crochet hooks required.
 It’s really super easy!
+(I made some improvements and a follow-up video that you can see on my how to make a loop yarn baby blanket post.)

 They sell the loop yarn in all kinds of pretty colors, and all of it is super soft and fluffy.
 They even have some really bright, fun colors for kids to try.
 I’m thinking my 10 year old would like to make some scarves for her friends for Christmas.